-- The school's behaviour policy is aimed at supporting vulnerable pupil in the school (Please refer to 'Promoting Positive Behaviour' policy) - taking all suspicions and disclosures seriously - nominating a link person who will keep all parties informed and be the central point of contact.
-Where a member of staff is the subject of an allegation made by a child/young person, separate link people will be nominated to avoid any conflict of interest - responding sympathetically to any request from children/young people or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - keeping records and notifying social services as soon as there is a recurrence of a concern - storing records securely - offering details of helplines, counselling or other avenues of external support - following the procedures laid down in our whistleblowing, complaints and disciplinary procedures - Co-operating fully with relevant statutory agencies.
+- Nominating a link person who will keep all parties informed and be the central point of contact.
+Where a member of staff is the subject of an allegation made by a child/young person, separate link people will be nominated to avoid any conflict of interest - Responding sympathetically to any request from children/young people or staff for time out to deal with distress or anxiety - Maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - Keeping electronic records and notifying social services as soon as there is a recurrence of a concern - Storing records securely - Offering details of helplines, counselling, or other avenues of external support - following the procedures laid down in our whistleblowing, complaints, and disciplinary procedures - Co-operating fully with relevant statutory agencies.